Frank Reynolds: Reagan assassination attempt coverage, 1981

 One famous moment in Reynolds' career occurred on March 30, 1981, during live news coverage of the assassination attempt on President Ronald Reagan.
 Early reports received by his newsroom had indicated that press secretary James Brady and others had been shot, but that Reagan was uninjured.
+But when an update arrived indicating that Reagan had indeed been struck, Reynolds became visibly flustered:

+"He was wounded!
+My God! (looking to a staffer off-camera) The president was hit?
+He is in stable condition-- all this information!...
+The president was hit; he was hit in the left chest... but he is in stable condition..."

-He became upset when a report arrived indicating that Reagan had been struck and at one point can be heard shouting at an individual off-screen to "Speak up!" as more information arrived.
+While imparting this new information to viewers, Reynolds can be heard shouting at an individual off-screen to "Speak up!" as more information arrived.

 Later, Brady, a close friend of Reynolds, was erroneously reported by all three networks as having died from the head wound he suffered in the incident.
-Upon learning that the information regarding Brady was incorrect, Reynolds suddenly appeared noticeably upset and, looking around at staffers in the background, angrily burst out:
+Upon learning that the information regarding Brady was incorrect, Reynolds again became visibly upset and, looking around at staffers in the background, angrily burst out while on the air:

-"Let's get it nailed down ...somebody ...let's....find out!
+"Let's get it nailed down... somebody... let's.. [clears throat] ..find out!
 Let's get the word here, let's get it straight so we can....we can report this accurately!"